deathkiller/jazz2-native/README.md

 * Copy contents of original *Jazz Jackrabbit 2* directory to `/Games/Jazz2/Source/` on SD card
 * Run the newly installed application with enabled full RAM access

+*Cache is recreated during intro cinematics on the first startup, so it can't be skipped.
+It may take more time, so white screen could be shown longer than expected.*

 ### Web (Emscripten)
 * Go to http://deat.tk/jazz2/wasm/
 * Import episodes from original *Jazz Jackrabbit 2* directory in main menu to unlock additional content